ricencode/ricencode.github.io/_posts/B/2015-01-20-BLS1~BSG1~OsG1L6~TH1~AFD1.md

 1. [BEAK LIKE SPIKELET1 is Required for Lateral Development of Lemma and Palea in Rice](http://www.ncbi.nlm.nih.gov/pubmed?term=(BEAK LIKE SPIKELET1 is Required for Lateral Development of Lemma and Palea in Rice%5BTitle%5D)), 2012, Plant Molecular Biology Reporter.
 2. [Beak-shaped grain 1/TRIANGULAR HULL 1, a DUF640 gene, is associated with grain shape, size and weight in rice](http://www.ncbi.nlm.nih.gov/pubmed?term=(Beak-shaped grain 1/TRIANGULAR HULL 1, a DUF640 gene, is associated with grain shape, size and weight in rice%5BTitle%5D)), 2013, Sci China Life Sci.
 3. [A role for TRIANGULAR HULL1 in fine-tuning spikelet morphogenesis in rice.](http://www.ncbi.nlm.nih.gov/pubmed?term=(A role for TRIANGULAR HULL1 in fine-tuning spikelet morphogenesis in rice.%5BTitle%5D)), 2014, Genes Genet Syst.
+4. [The pleiotropic ABNORMAL FLOWER AND DWARF1 affects plant height, floral development and grain yield in rice.](http://www.ncbi.nlm.nih.gov/pubmed?term=(The pleiotropic ABNORMAL FLOWER AND DWARF1 affects plant height, floral development and grain yield in rice.%5BTitle%5D)), 2015, J Integr Plant Biol.

 ## Genbank accession number

 ## Expression information
+__Expression__: Meantime, our results suggested that AFD1 regulated the expression of cell division and expansion related genes
+__OverExpression__:
+__RNAi__:

 ## Key message
 1. __inflorescence__, [BEAK LIKE SPIKELET1 is Required for Lateral Development of Lemma and Palea in Rice](http://www.ncbi.nlm.nih.gov/pubmed?term=(BEAK LIKE SPIKELET1 is Required for Lateral Development of Lemma and Palea in Rice%5BTitle%5D)),  BLS1 is expressed strongly in young inflorescence, specifically the young lemmas and paleas of spikelets